Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **Prod → enforce decision (gates)** 🚀

-### Question #77
+### Question #57

-DRAG DROP -

 You have a project in Azure DevOps named Project that has a release pipeline in Azure Pipeline named ReleaseP1.

 You need to ensure that when a new release is generated for ReleaseP1, a new release note document is created.

 The release notes must contain new features and bug fixes.

 Which three actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.